Adithya2369/Kaiburr_Task5/README.md

 ## 🧩 Dataset Details
 The original dataset was **~4 GB** in size (millions of records).
-Since it was too large for local or Colab training, we extracted and filtered only the required product categories:
+Since it was too large for local or Colab training, I extracted and filtered only the required product categories:

 - Credit reporting, repair, or other personal consumer reports
 - Debt collection